 Eric Holm’s research expertise includes understanding the legal relationships between technology and the law.
-This research has involved topics such as identity theft, cybercrime and, more recently, new applications for blockchain technology in property law.
-Eric’s research interests also include teaching of students in law and business law.
+The research interest straddles topics such as identity theft, cybercrime and, more recently, blockchain technology.
+Eric’s research interests also include teaching of students in law and business law, bringing together his passion for teaching with research.
+Eric’s publication outcomes include self-authored and jointly authored journal publications and various peer-reviewed outcomes.

 The Darknet: A new Passageway to Identity Theft